Biology, B.S.

 The following courses may be applied toward the 60 credits in science and mathematics:

-• All courses in the departments of Biology, Chemistry, Computer and Information Science, Earth and Environmental Sciences, Mathematics, Physics, and Psychology
+• All courses in the departments of Biology, Chemistry and Biochemistry, Computer and Information Science, Earth and Environmental Sciences, Mathematics, Physics, and Psychology

 • Courses marked with a (#) symbol in the Department of Health and Nutrition Sciences